USEA Gold Cup Series Returns to the

 Refreshments and Richland Park souvenirs will be available for purchase.

-We are pleased and excited to announce IAN STARK, of Scotland is taking over as our course designer.
+Ian Stark, of Scotland, returns as the cross country course designer.
 Ian has won 4 Olympic Silver Medals; Los Angeles in 1984; Seoul in 1988, individual silver as well as team silver; and at Sydney in 2000 in team Show Jumping.
 He is a three time winner of Badminton, 1986 and 1988 riding Sir Wattie.
 It was in 1988 that he won with Sir Wattie and finished second on Glenburnie, and is the only competitor to finish 1st and 2nd in Badminton history.
 He won again in 1999 aboard JayBee.
 Ian retired from competition at the 2007 Rolex Kentucky Three Day Event.
-Ian’s rapidly becoming one of the top cross country designers in the world and is also designing Galway Downs in California and Rebecca Farm in Montana.
+Ian is one of the top cross country designers in the world and is also designing Galway Downs in California and Rebecca Farm in Montana.